MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Implementation Details

 \section{Implementation Details}

-In this section, we give out the technical details for implementing the proposed MAGIC framework.
-Specifically, there are three main aspects: \ding{182} the experimental environment; \ding{183} the technical pipeline of patch generation, deployment and evaluation; \ding{184} the LLM instruction template utilized to prompt each agent in the pipeline.
+We give out the technical details for implementing the proposed MAGIC framework.
+Specifically, there are two main aspects: \ding{182} the setting adopted for text-to-image (T2I) model, \ding{183} the parameters for object detectors and \ding{184} the set-of-mark prompting hyper-parameters.

+\textbf{T2I Model.} We apply Stable Diffusion v2 as the text-to-image generation backend, where the checkpoint is released by StabilityAI on huggingface \footnote{https://huggingface.co/stabilityai/stable-diffusion-2}.
+Following the official example, we set the sampling scheduler as EulerDiscreteScheduler.
+As for the hyper-parameters, we set $\text{guidance\_scale}=7.5$ and the $\text{negative\_prompt}$ as "deformed, distorted, disfigured, poorly drawn, bad anatomy, wrong anatomy, extra limb, missing limb, floating limbs, mutated hands and fingers, disconnected limbs, mutation, mutated, ugly, disgusting, blurry, amputation, NSFW".
+All other parameters are set to default.

+\textbf{Object Detector.} For the evaluated object detectors, we directly invoke API from ultralytics \footnote{https://github.com/ultralytics/ultralytics} where the default hyper-parameter setting is adopted.

+\textbf{SoM Prompting.} We adopt the official set-of-mark (SoM) implementation \footnote{https://github.com/microsoft/SoM} through our experiments.
+The only changes to the parameters is that we use $\text{slider}=1.8$ while all the other parameters are set to default